 Sales and Innovation Funnels

 Recently, I attended a sales training seminar.
 We saw the classical sales funnel, and that made me ponder.
+We were also shown a sales funnel template that most big businesses are using to track customers and boost their sales.
 We also describe the innovation process as a funnel.
 Sometimes the analogy is good, and sometimes it might limit our thinking.

 The innovation funnel is most often horisontal, whereas the sales funnel is vertical.
 Sales success trickles down, while innovation success requires push.
 Below is shown an image Google search on “innovation funnel” and “sales funnel”: